plison/opendial/README.md

-# opendial
+## OpenDial
-## A generic Java-based toolkit for building dialogue systems
+*A generic Java-based toolkit for building dialogue systems*

 **OpenDial** is a Java-based, domain-independent toolkit for developing spoken dialogue systems.
 The primary focus of OpenDial is on robust and adaptive dialogue management, but OpenDial can also be used to build full-fledged, end-to-end dialogue systems, integrating speech recognition, language understanding, generation and speech synthesis.